neu-se/covey.town/README.md

+# Knucklebones
+A game of risk and chance involving two 3x3 boards and a die.

 # Covey.Town

 Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.